 Maybe some time for any special use case we need to keep JSON object properties in some specific order.
 This can be done in two ways in Java.

-1- Just write a method to return JSON string in that order or you can override toString() the the the the
+1- Just write a method to return JSON string in that order or you can override toString() the the the the method with JSON string in order properties.

 2- Use Jackson library and @JsonPropetyOrder class attribute.